PICTURES OF RYDAL

-Exclusive photographs of Rydal and Rydal Water in the English Lake District.
+Photographs of Rydal and the stunning Rydal Water in the Lake District, Cumbria.

 Daffodils, planted in 1847 by William Wordsworth in memory of his beloved daughter Dorothy who died aged forty three.